usama242/Ensuring_Quality_Releases/README.md

   https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops

 # The details of the project
-The project consists of a CI/CD pipeline with three phases.
+The project consists of a CI/CD pipeline with four phases.
 1. Provisioning
-This creates the infrastructure in Azure necessary for the app to run.
+This creates the infrastructure in Azure necessary for the app to run including the Appservice.
 This is done using Terraform
-2.
+2. Build
+This builds the fakerestapi src code and uploads it to Azure
+3. Deploy
+This downloads the uploaded artifacts and deploys them to Azure Appservice
+4. Testing